ferthus/get-directions-with-google-maps/README.md

 <script type="text/javascript" src="//maps.googleapis.com/maps/api/js?key={your-api-key}">
 ```

 The following will need to be added after jQuery has loaded.
+This will be the Home location on the map.

 ```javascript
 $('#FindMeOnGoogleMap').GetDirectionsWithGoogleMaps({